Neural Network Acceptability Judgments: Results and Discussion

 \section{Results and Discussion}

-Table \ref{results table} shows our results.
-The best model is the real/fake model with ELMo-style embeddings.
+Table \ref{results table} shows the results of the best run from each experiment.
+The best model overall is the real/fake model with ELMo-style embeddings.
 It achieves the highest MCC and accuracy both in-domain and out-of-domain by a large margin, outperforming even the models with access to GloVe.

-All our models perform better than the unsupervised models of \newcite{lau-16} on both evaluation metrics on the in-domain test set.
-Out of domain, Lau et al.'s baselines offer the second-best results.
+All models with real/fake encoders and CoLA training perform better than the unsupervised models of \newcite{lau2016cognitive} on both evaluation metrics on the in-domain test set.
+Out-of-domain, Lau et al.'s baselines offer the second-best results.
 Our models consistently perform worse out-of-domain than in-domain, with MCC dropping by as much as 50\% in one case.
-Since Lau et al.'s baselines don't use the training set, they perform similarly in-domain and out-of-domain.
+Since \citeauthor{lau2016cognitive}'s baselines don't use the training set, they perform similarly in-domain and out-of-domain.
+Real/fake classifiers without any additional training on CoLA tend to perform significantly worse than their counterparts with CoLA supervision.

 The sequence models consistently outperform the word order-independent CBOW baseline, indicating that the LSTM models are using word order for acceptability classification in a non-trivial way.
-In line with Lau et al.'s findings, the $n$-gram LM baselines are worse than the RNN LM.
-These results suggest that, unsurprisingly, LSTMs are better at capturing long-distance dependencies than $n$-gram models with a limited feature window.
+In line with Lau et al.'s findings, the $n$-gram LM baselines are worse than the LSTM LM.
+This result is expected given that $n$-gram models, but not LSTMs, have a limited feature window.

 \paragraph{Discussion}